There are really only two ways to raise money:

 Don’t forget that good communication goes 2 ways.
 Think about what you’re doing to invite communication from your donors.
 Do you give them the name and number of someone they can call if they have questions?
 Do you give them your email address and invite their feedback?
 Do you offer tours or an open house so they can see your work for themselves?
 Even if people don’t respond, they’ll notice that there are opportunities for them to respond and get closer to the organization, and they’ll appreciate it.

-Here’s the bottom line: you want people to make a repeat gift?
-Focus on the connection.
+Here’s the bottom line: you want repeat donations?
+Focus on the connection with the donor.

 When people feel part of something, they’ll stick around.